Policies

 V. SOLICITATION PROHIBITED

 Oak Bluffs Public Library does not allow solicitation or selling of any items in the library.
 Art may be purchased directly from the artist, but only after the library exhibit has ended.
-The artist’s name and contact information will be displayed to allow the public to communicate with the artist directly, but no price tags may be affixed to the works exhibited or pricing lists distributed in the library.
+The artist’s name and contact information will be displayed to allow the public to communicate with the artist directly, but no price tags may be affixed to the works exhibited.
+Pricing lists inside a binder may be placed in the meeting room during the time the exhibit is displayed.

 VI.
 PERMANENT COLLECTION

 Oak Bluffs Public Library is home to a collection of local art that engages our community with works that are challenging, intriguing, and enduring.
-Building such a collection is an ongoing process, during which the Art Advisory Committee and Library Director may make decisions to increase, reduce, or change the collection.
+Building such a collection is an ongoing process, during which a Trustee-appointed ad hoc Art Advisory Committee along with the Library Director may make decisions to increase, reduce, or change the collection.

 The Library Board of Trustees may amend this policy whenever it deems appropriate and in response to changing conditions.